pw4rn3r/ECE382/notes/L1/skills_review.md

 <br>
 <br>
 <br>
-<li>(5pts) Draw a schematic circuit that will generate the following equation.
+<li>(5pts) Draw a schematic for a circuit that will generate the following equation.
 You may use only the following gates: AND, OR, and NOT.  **No simplification is allowed**.

 F = X'Y' + YZ' +X'Y'Z</li>
 </ol>